jsherling/jsherling.github.io/privacy.md

 ---
 layout: static-pages
-title: Privacy Policy
+title: Privacy Notice
-date: July 24, 2021
+date: August 11, 2021
 ---

+Thank you for choosing to be part of our community at Test Werks LLC ("Company", "we", "us", or "our").
+We are committed to protecting your personal information and your right to privacy.
+If you have any questions or concerns about this privacy notice or our practices with regard to your personal information, please contact us at info@test-werks-llc.com.

-This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You.
+This Privacy Notice describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You.